aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/excel-themes-and-colors/extract-theme-data-from-excel-file/_index.md

             const style = cell.style;

             if (style.foregroundThemeColor != null) {
-                // Extract theme color applied to this cell if theme has foreground theme color defined const fgColorType = style.foregroundThemeColor.colorType;
+                // Extract the theme color applied to this cell if the theme has a foreground theme color defined const fgColorType = style.foregroundThemeColor.colorType;
                 resultDiv.innerHTML += `<p>Foreground theme color type: ${fgColorType}</p>`;
             } else {
-                resultDiv.innerHTML += `<p>Theme has not foreground color defined.</p>`;
+                resultDiv.innerHTML += `<p>Theme does not have a foreground color defined.</p>`;
             }

-            // Extract theme color applied to the bottom border of the cell if theme has border color defined const bot = style.borders.get(BorderType.BottomBorder);
+            // Extract theme color applied to the bottom border of the cell if the theme has a border color defined const bot = style.borders.get(BorderType.BottomBorder);
             if (bot.themeColor != null) {
                 const botColorType = bot.themeColor.colorType;
                 resultDiv.innerHTML += `<p>Bottom border theme color type: ${botColorType}</p>`;
             } else {
-                resultDiv.innerHTML += `<p>Theme has not Border color defined.</p>`;
+                resultDiv.innerHTML += `<p>Theme does not have a border color defined.</p>`;
             }

             // No file is produced here, but keep download link hidden